ScotRail is urging people travelling to see Guns N’ Roses or attend TRNSMT to plan ahead

-Guns N’ Roses play Glasgow Green on Tuesday (July 5), with doors opening at 4.30pm, while Paolo Nutini, The Strokes, and Lewis Capaldi headline TRNSMT on Friday, Saturday, and Sunday, July 8-10, respectively.
+Paolo Nutini, The Strokes, and Lewis Capaldi are headlining TRNSMT on Friday, Saturday, and Sunday, July 8-10, respectively.

 The gates at TRNSMT open at 12pm each day.